 The principal direct taxes levied in Trinidad & Tobago are:

-The business levy is payable quarterly at the rate of 0.6% of the gross sales and receipts of the company.
-Payments of corporation tax are set off against the business levy liability of the company in the following year when returns are filed.
-The individual taxpayer is entitled to a tax credit against his business levy liability for a year of income of any payment made in respect of his income tax liability for that year up to a maximum of his business levy liability.
+Business Levy: The business levy is payable quarterly at the rate of 0.6% of the gross sales and receipts of the company.
+Payments of Corporation Tax are set off against the business levy liability of the company in the following year when returns are filed.
+The self-employed individual taxpayer is entitled to a tax credit against his business levy liability for a year of income of any payment made in respect of his income tax liability for that year up to a maximum of his business levy liability.

-A tax at the rate of 25% on the profits and short term gains of companies accruing in or derived from Trinidad and Tobago.
-However, companies engaged in the following activities are charged tax at the rate of 35%.
+A tax at the rate of thirty percent (30%) on the chargeable profits and short-term gains of companies accruing in or derived from Trinidad and Tobago.
+However, companies engaged in the following activities are charged tax at the rate of thirty-five per cent (35%):

 GREEN FUND LEVY

-A tax levied on individuals at two (2) rates based on income by persons earning:
+A tax levied on individuals at two (2) rates based on income:

 PETROLEUM PROFITS TAX

-A tax at the rate of 50% on the profits earned by businesses in the course of petroleum operations falling under the Petroleum Taxes Act.
+A tax at the rate of fifty percent (50%) on the profits earned by businesses in the course of petroleum operations falling under the Petroleum Taxes Act.